venkatasai-kadamati/java-workloads/Materials/Learnings.md

 # Java Learning Notes

+## Best Practices

+1. variables - always have as less as possible

+- The key is if we need them down stream, then assign else ignore.
+- Standard approach to return result is directly return it instead of first storing it and then returning that variable.
+- Always keep declarations and initializations as close as possible to the first usage.

 ## 1. Java Packages

 In Java, any directory with classes is a package.
 Never get confused (mix up) with the UI options to create package vs.